-Biological and behavioural HIV surveillance is carried out by MOH, the National Public Health Unit and the Health Promoton Board (HPB) in conjunction with healthcare, community and academic partners.
+Biological and behavioural HIV surveillance is carried out by the Ministry of Health, the National Public Health & Epidemiology Unit, and the Health Promotion Board in conjunction with healthcare, community and academic partners.
 These include case surveillance, unlinked surveillance in target sentinel groups, and surveys of population groups on HIV-related risk behaviours.

 HIV is a legally notifiable disease in Singapore.
 The National HIV Registry receives HIV notifications from clinicians and laboratories.
-The national HIV data is supplemented by unlinked anonymous surveillance in various sentinel groups such as patients with sexually transmitted infections.
+The national HIV data is supplemented by unlinked anonymous surveillance in key populations at high risk of HIV infection i.e. patients with sexually transmitted infections.

 Behavioural surveillance is also carried out through surveys in the general population, as well as in specific population groups (e.g. youths and MSM).
-Furthermore, periodic research and surveys are carried out to assess the situation in order to better inform policy making and programme implementation.
+Furthermore, periodic research and surveys are carried out to assess the situation in order to better inform HIV prevention and control policies and interventions.